Introduction

 3. Potential side effects

-Potential unwanted side effects of glutathione for pores and skin lightening includes pores and skin rashes, gastrointestinal points, and in rare circumstances, allergic reactions.
-Intravenous use carries additional risks, together with an infection and vein irritation.
+Potential unwanted side effects of glutathione for pores and skin lightening include skin rashes, gastrointestinal issues, and in rare circumstances, allergic reactions.
+Intravenous use carries additional risks, including infection and vein irritation.

 While taking glutathione, avoid consuming alcohol and smoking, as they can reduce glutathione benefits.
 Also, avoid high doses of vitamin C supplements, which may interfere with the absorption of glutathione.